ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 [Emacs](https://www.gnu.org/software/emacs/) as my editor so there will be some later blog posts explaining how to set that up.

-Nix is the starting point and for learning Nix, I recommend the [Nix pills](https://nixos.org/guides/nix-pills/index.html).
+Nix is where we will start and for learning Nix, I recommend the [Nix pills](https://nixos.org/guides/nix-pills/index.html).
 I thought I could simply find example snippets online and learn from that but the language and the conventions were too alien for me to understand